 Mission Foodservice identifies Mexican cuisine as one to watch for grab and go.
 Mission’s Super Soft wraps are flexible, foldable and easier to fill, making a perfect partner for Mexican cuisine.
 Refried beans, guacamole, salsa and cheese can be added to a range of meat and vegetarian fillings.

-With customer expectations increasing, the selection of food has be cost effective and having too many choices can affect quality and customers.
+With customer expectations increasing, the selection of food has been cost-effective and having too many choices can affect quality and customers.
 The grab and go market is predicted to be cashless by 2018.
 Cash will make up less than 30% of all transactions across the retail sector.

 Jacqui Mee, director of food at Olive Catering Services, says: “In a busy office environment, we find that many people require meals that can be eaten on the go or at their desk.
 Making sure we supply convenient selections has become essential and caterers are moving past the typical offerings, such as cereal bars, to fresh and exciting alternatives – like readymade granola pots – throughout the day.”
 Changes in dining habits and work means office workers are a key market.